keerthi377/Smart-waste-segregating-system-/README.md

 ## Project Overview

-AI-Based Smart Waste Segregation System that automatically classifies and sorts waste using sensors and deep learning model.
+Smart Waste Segregation System that automatically classifies using Mobilenetv2 model and sorts waste into appropriate bins.

 The system segregates waste into 5 different categories namely metal, wet, glass, plastic & paper and directs it into appropriate bins using an automated servo-based mechanism.